Oral mucocele: Diagnosis

 Microscopically, mucoceles appears as granulation tissue surrounding mucin.
 Since inflammation occurs concurrently, neutrophils and foamy histiocytes usually are present.

 On a CT scan, a mucocele is fairly homogenous, with an attenuation of about 10-18 Hounsfield units.

 Classification

 Both mucous retention and extravasation phenomena are classified as salivary gland disorders.

 Treatment

 Some mucoceles spontaneously resolve on their own after a short time.
 Others are chronic and require surgical removal.
 Recurrence is possible, thus the adjacent salivary gland may be excised as a preventive measure.
+Hence surgical removal of cyst is treatment of choice.

 Several types of procedures are available for the surgical removal of mucoceles.
 These include laser and minimally invasive techniques, which means recovery times are reduced drastically.

-Micromarsupialization is an alternative procedure to surgical removal.
+Micro-marsupialization is an alternative procedure to surgical removal.
 It uses silk sutures in the dome of a cyst to allow new epithelialized drainage pathways.
 It is simpler, less traumatic, and well tolerated by patients, especially children.

-A nonsurgical option that may be effective for a small or newly identified mucocele is to rinse the mouth thoroughly with salt water (one tablespoon of salt per cup) four to six times a day for a few days.
-This may draw out the fluid trapped underneath the skin without further damaging the surrounding tissue.
-If the mucocele persists, individuals should see a doctor to discuss further treatment.
-Smaller cysts may be removed by laser treatment, but larger cysts may have to be removed surgically.
+If the mucocele persists, individuals should see an oral, or oral and maxillofacial, surgeon to discuss further treatment.